tiferrei/PEDASI/docs/source/guide_developer.rst

 Overview
 ^^^^^^^^

-A development instance of PEDASI can be automatically deployed using Vagrant.
+A development instance of PEDASI can be automatically and rapidly deployed using Vagrant.
 It uses VirtualBox as a virtual machine (VM) management tool to provision a Vagrant-style VM and provisions a PEDASI instance within that VM.

 Prerequisites